YassirMatrane/EnforcingSocialDistancingThroughComputerVision/README.md

 ```bash
 python calibrate_with_mouse.py
 ```
 You will be asked as input the name of the video and the size of the frame you want to work with.
-The default values are PETS2009.avi and 800 pixels.
+You must use the actual size of your frame !

 Note : It is important to start with the top right corner, than the bottom right, then bottom left, than end by top left corner !